Pradeep-Panchariya/Data-Structure-Algo---Python/README.md

 This is data structure and algorithm section.
-We are going to learn following data structure.
+We are going to learn the following data structure.
 1. array
 2. Linked list
 3. Stack